Why Some City Hotels Charge Resort Fees or Surcharges and How to Avoid Them

 4. Avoid Paying Commission to Travel Advisors

-Hotels that charge resort fees, destination fees, or other surcharges aren't only playing games with guests; they're also stiffing travel advisors and travel companies such as hours, since hotels only pay commission on pre-tax room rates, not on any resort fees or other fees.
+Hotels that charge resort fees, destination fees, or other surcharges aren't only playing games with guests; they're also stiffing travel advisors and travel companies such as ours, since hotels only pay commission on pre-tax room rates, not on any resort fees or other fees.

 .